-We at Simpol Limited are happy to provide as much assistance as we can in the migration of Superbase systems to SIMPOL.
-SIMPOL was originally conceived as Superbase Next Generation and was designed and produced by the same team that released the final five major versions of Superbase.
+We at Superbase Software Limited are happy to provide as much assistance as we can with Superbase Classic systems on to VM Ware, or migrate onto Superbase Next Generation (SB-NG) SB-NG was designed and produced by the same team that released the final five major versions of Superbase it was always the next generation.

-Converting classic Superbase programs to SIMPOL, depending upon complexity of the Superbase code, can be easy or complicated.
-Even if it is complicated it will be easier to convert to SIMPOL than to any other target, simply because the necessary components, such as detail blocks, are provided by SIMPOL and these are not found in other products (grids yes, but not detail blocks with normal controls).
+Converting Superbase Classic programs to SB-NG depending upon complexity of the Superbase code, can be easy or complicated.
+Even if it is complicated it will be easier to convert to SB-NG than to any other target, simply because the necessary components, such as detail blocks, are provided by SB-NG and these are not found in other products (grids yes, but not detail blocks with normal controls).
 Also, numerous utilities are provided to convert data, forms, dialogs, menu programs and more.
-It is probably easier to clean up your code in SBL first than it is to try and convert it into SIMPOL and clean up the resulting mess.
+It is probably easier to clean up your code in SBL first than it is to try and convert it and clean up the resulting mess.

-It is a very good idea to be on a very recent version of Superbase when you convert.
-Nothing older than Superbase 2001 is recommended, since that version contains a solid implementation of the Win32 DLL support and also includes the Project Manager, which will greatly help in reworking projects.
-Also, a number of the conversion utilities that are shipped with SIMPOL are written in SBL and may or may not work as expected on older releases.
-The tools will not work if run from version 2, and may not work on a release older than 2001!
+It is a very important to be on the last version, Superbase Classic when you convert.
+Nothing older than Superbase 2001 is recommended, Classic version contains a solid implementation of the Win32 DLL support and also includes the Project Manager, which will greatly help in reworking projects.
+Also, a number of the conversion utilities that are shipped with SB-NG are written in SBL and may or may not work as expected on older releases.

 Guidelines for Preparing Code in Superbase Classic for Conversion

-The following are a set of general guidelines that will make converting any project to SIMPOL easier:
+The following are a set of general guidelines that will make converting any project to SB-NG easier:

 - Modular design: Try and make sure that you do a good job of reusing code, keep common code in a set of specific modules.